a-slice-of-py/data-scientist-hub/docs/snippets/index.md

-# 🛕 Snippets
+# Snippets

-The Temple of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself): collection of snippets of reusable code.
+The temple of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself): collection of snippets of reusable code.

 <figure>
     <img src="https://imgs.xkcd.com/comics/is_it_worth_the_time.png"